zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

 ### What is the file format of the recorded files after transcoding?
 See [Record Voice and Video](../../en/recording/recording_voice_video.md).

-### Why doesn’t the recording app start when I use the command line with the "must" parameters?

-Ensure that you specify the video_recorder folder instead of the file when you set the appliteDir parameter.

 ### Why is there a blank period at the beginning of the recorded and transcoded video during playback?